kormide/recipe/README.md

 | Ingredients 	|   ✓  	|       ✓       	| (coming soon) 	|
 | Hooks       	|   ✓  	| (coming soon) 	| (coming soon) 	|

+### When will you add support for more languages?

+In response to demand.
+If you'd like to use recipe and your current language isn't supported, let me know by creating an issue!
+I'll probably get to it very quickly.

 <a name="cookbook-spec"/>

 ## Cookbook spec